mautic/user-documentation/docs/contacts/manage_contacts.rst

 To make updates to several Contacts at once, select those Contacts then click the green arrow at the top of the checkbox column.

 A modal window displays when you click one of the actions, with more configuration details.
-You can use this feature to quickly update large volumes of Contacts, but it might be better to use a Campaign action (e.g. add all the users you need to update into a segment and use a campaign to trigger the change) if you need to change more than a few hundred Contacts at a time.
+You can use this feature to quickly update large volumes of Contacts, but it might be better to use a Campaign action (for example: add all the Users you need to update into a segment and use a campaign to trigger the change) if you need to change more than a few hundred Contacts at a time.

 .. image:: images/batch-actions.png
     :width: 200